pybalt/challenges/mcp/revit-mcp/README.md

 - Ensure no other applications are blocking screen capture
 - Check if UAC prompts are preventing capture
 - Verify PowerShell can access System.Drawing assemblies

-### Keyboard Automation Issues
-- Make sure the target window is active and ready for input
-- Some applications may block SendKeys (security feature)
-- Check for focus issues between windows

 ## 📄 License